 Franklins was the first of the big grocery chains to use barcode scanners at all checkouts.

-The Dairy Corporation began its osteoporosis campaign, talking about calcium intake.
-Although milk had always been touted as giving you strong bones, the new campaign was more specific about the likelihood and effects of an osteoporosis ‘epidemic’.
+The Australian Dairy Corporation (now Dairy Australia) began its osteoporosis campaign, talking about calcium intake.
+Although milk had always been touted as giving you strong bones and teeth, the new campaign was more specific about the likelihood and effects of an osteoporosis ‘epidemic’.
 Research indicated that people were avoiding dairy products owing to concerns about heart health and weight control.
+More

 Arnott’s Tiny Teddy biscuits hit the market, becoming the most successful product launch in the company’s history.
 More than five million biscuits were sold in little more than a month.
 It was a miniature version of the Teddy Bear biscuit, first produced by Guest’s and popular since the 1920s.